 Various studies have identified that another major obstacle for online grocery sales is that customers are happy with their current way of shopping.
 One Australian study found that 73 per cent of customers say they’re satisfied with in-store shopping and can’t see the added value of purchasing online.
 The major retailers have so many stores that, especially in urban areas, almost everyone lives close to a supermarket.
 And many people don’t decide what they want to buy until they’re in the store, looking at the shelves.

-In spite of the increasing trend towards online grocery sales, as recently as year ended December 2017 it accounted for just three per cent of supermarket turnover.
+In spite of the increasing trend towards online grocery sales, as recently as March 2020 it accounted for just three per cent of supermarket turnover.
+Of this, Woolworths was well ahead of Coles with 57.4% of all online supermarket sales, compared to 26.1% for its rival.